treebeardtech/nbmake-action/README.md

 ## What is Treebeard?

-Treebeard is a project which helps Python Data Science practitioners use the cloud to increase producitivity.
+Treebeard is a library which helps Python Data Science practitioners work more productively with cloud environments.

 * <img width=18 src="https://github.githubassets.com/images/modules/site/features/actions-icon-actions.svg"/> Runs on GitHub Actions